Skip to content

 Test your knowledge

 Q3.
-What objects support Local Name fields?
+What is the most important search benefit of enabling Local Name fields?

 §